-In order to get hired, you’re going to want to get comfortable with the resume screening robots.
-As a job seeker, there is more competition for a single job than ever before – largely due to the technology that makes it so easy for companies to post their job openings to a mass audience.
+To get hired, you’re going to want to get comfortable with the applicant tracking systems.
+As a job seeker, there’s more competition for a single job than ever before – largely due to the technology that makes it so easy for companies to post their job openings to a mass audience.
 This means that you’re competing with a much larger field of candidates.

 Considering, though, that only 25 percent make it through the initial electronic resume screening process, the good news is that your odds of standing out remain high — as long as you adopt resume writing tactics that will help you move past the resume screening process to make it into the hands of real people on the other side.

 These practical tips will help you get your resume seen by hiring managers.
 And once you do, be sure to consider interview coaching for the fastest way to turn your interview into a job.
 Big Interview provides video lessons, answer helpers, practice drills, and more to help you ace your interview.